 Who gets athlete's foot and how do you get it?

 Athlete's foot is a fungal infection of the skin on the feet.
-It is very common - up to one in four people have athlete's foot.
+It is very common - up to one in four people have athlete's foot at some point in their lives.
 Fungal germs (fungi) often occur in small numbers on human skin where they usually do no harm.
-However, if conditions are right they can invade the skin, multiply, and cause infection.
+However, if conditions are right they can invade the skin, multiply and cause infection.
 The conditions fungi like best are warm, moist and airless areas of skin, such as between the toes.

 Anyone can get athlete's foot.
 It is more common in people who sweat more, or who wear shoes and socks which make their feet more sweaty.
 Athlete's foot can also be passed on from person to person.
 For example, this may occur in communal showers used by athletes or swimmers.
 A tiny flake of infected skin from a person with athlete's foot can fall off whilst showering.
 It may then be trodden on by others who may then develop the infection.
 Once a small patch of infection develops, it typically spreads along the skin.